puffinnate/100-days-of-code/log.md

 ### Day 1: June 23, 2017

 **Today's Progress**: I had family stuff to deal with so this is the day I could start properly.
-                      Today I've come to the 78th challenge of the FCC
+                      Today I've come to the 89th challenge of the FCC

 **Thoughts:** I should try harder not to skip any day without coding.
 This habit is a bit hard to gain.

 **Hours Spent:** 2.30

+### Day 1: July 1, 2017

+**Today's Progress**:

+**Thoughts:** Back to day 1.
+Unfortunately my granpa is very sick so whole week I had to be beside him and my mom.
+So starting over this challenge, and will try my best these days.

+**Hours Spent:**